Diesel founder taken aback by race for young designers

 He regretted not being able to buy Valentino, acquired last year by the Qatar royal family for 700 million euros, as the Italian fashion brand now appeared to be going from strength to strength.

-Rosso also missed out on Milanese jeweller Pomellato, bought in April by Kering for 380 million euros.
+Rosso also missed out on Milanese jeweler Pomellato, bought in April by Kering for 380 million euros.

 SUCCESSION ASSURED